rohan3050/Grocery-Management-System/README.md

-1. Created a Grocery Management System using Python, Mysql and Front-End
+1. Created a Grocery Management System using Python.

    a.
 Front end: UI is written in HTML/CSS/Javascript/Bootstrap

    b.
 Backend: Python and Flask

    c.
 Database: mysql